DiscordInjections/Plugins-ThisIsCompletlyDeprecatedDontUseOrElseYouWillBeIgnored-/readme.md

 ```
 Folder - PluginName
   |
-  |-- PluginName.js
+  |-- css (optional)
+  | |-- css files (optional)
+  |-- index.js (or as specified in package.json)
   |-- readme.md
+  |-- package.json
+  |-- config.json (optional, is generated)
   |-- license.md (optional)
 ```

-You may also optionally have your `PluginName.js` in another repository, and have a link in your `readme.md`.
+You may have as many CSS files in the CSS folder as you desire.
+They will, however, all be combined into a single style element before being injected.

 Please refer to `SamplePlugin/SamplePlugin.js` for a plugin template.